Center for Biological Diversity: Press

-In a 1989 article in a local New Mexico paper, the founders claimed that the “Forest Service … was more invested in its relationship with big timber than in its commitment to the public to protect forest wildlife.”
+In a 1989 article in a local New Mexico paper, the founders claimed that the "Forest Service ... was more invested in its relationship with big timber than in its commitment to the public to protect forest wildlife."
 As a result of the article being published, the lives of an old-growth tree and the sensitive species which had made it their home were able to continue.
-One critic reportedly began referring to the Forest Service as the “Forest Murder Service”.
+One critic reportedly began referring to the Forest Service as the "Forest Murder Service".

 In 1994, Kieran Suckling, then the director of the organization that would later become CBD, shoplifted hiking boots and bedroom slippers from a Wal-Mart.
 He pleaded no contest to the charges and was fined $67.
-Explaining the incident two years later, Suckling said “It was a bad combination of poverty and stupidity—mostly the latter.”
+Explaining the incident two years later, Suckling said "It was a bad combination of poverty and stupidity—mostly the latter."
 The board of directors suspended him from the director's job for three months and prohibited him from speaking to media for six months.
-Local critics reportedly began referring to him as the “Shoeman.”.
+Local critics reportedly began referring to him as the "Shoeman".

 In 2005, an Arizona jury assessed a $600,000 libel judgment against CBD in a case filed by rancher and investment banker Jim Chilton.
 In July 2002, CBD had tried to get Chilton's public-land grazing permit rescinded and had posted photos and allegations on its website asserting Chilton was allowing destructive overgrazing and damage to animal habit on his 21,500-acre allotment in a national forest.
 Chilton's lawyers provided wider angle photos of the same scenery, revealing healthy trees and greenspaces located in the same vistas.
 What had allegedly been presented by CBD as barren images caused by overgrazing were shown to be campsite areas used by hunters, and a parking lot used for an annual festival.
 The jury was persuaded the CBD photos had been misleading.
 Only $100,000 of the judgment was for actual harm inflicted on Chilton and his cattle company.
-The jury tacked on $500,000 in punitive damages, which a newspaper account said was the jury's intent “punish [CBD] and deter others from similar libel.”
+The jury tacked on $500,000 in punitive damages, which a newspaper account said was the jury's intent to "punish [CBD] and deter others from similar libel."
 CBD, asserting the representations were protected under the First Amendment, unsuccessfully tried to have the decision appealed and lost, forcing CBD and its insurance company to pay the judgment.